zhu733756/markdowns/installer/GPU-Operator.md

 - Edit your runtime configuration under `/etc/nvidia-container-runtime/config.toml` and uncomment the `debug=...` line.
 - Run your container again, thus reproducing the issue and generating the logs.

-#### Prerequisites

-Before installing the GPU Operator, you should ensure that the Kubernetes cluster meets some prerequisites.

-1. Nodes must not be pre-configured with NVIDIA components (driver, container runtime, device plugin).
-2. Nodes must be configured with Docker CE/EE, `cri-o`, or `containerd`.
-For docker, follow the official install [instructions](https://docs.docker.com/engine/install/).
-3. If the HWE kernel (e.g. kernel 5.x) is used with Ubuntu 18.04 LTS, then the `nouveau` driver for NVIDIA GPUs must be blacklisted before starting the GPU Operator.
-Follow the steps in the CUDA installation [guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile-nouveau-ubuntu) to disable the nouveau driver and update `initramfs`.
-4. Node Feature Discovery (NFD) is required on each node.
-By default, NFD master and worker are automatically deployed.
-If NFD is already running in the cluster prior to the deployment of the operator, set the Helm chart variable `nfd.enabled` to `false` during the Helm install step.
-5. For monitoring in Kubernetes 1.13 and 1.14, enable the kubelet `KubeletPodResources` [feature](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) gate.
-From Kubernetes 1.15 onwards, its enabled by default.

-Before installing the GPU Operator on NVIDIA vGPU, ensure the following.

-1. The NVIDIA vGPU Host Driver is pre-installed on all hypervisors hosting NVIDIA vGPU accelerated Kubernetes worker node virtual machines.
-Please refer to [NVIDIA vGPU Documentation](https://docs.nvidia.com/grid/12.0/index.html) for details.
-2. A NVIDIA vGPU License Server is installed and reachable from all Kubernetes worker node virtual machines.
-3. A private registry is available to upload the NVIDIA vGPU specific driver container image.
-4. Each Kubernetes worker node in the cluster has access to the private registry.
-Private registry access is usually managed through imagePullSecrets.
-See the Kubernetes Documentation for more information.
-The user is required to provide these secrets to the NVIDIA GPU-Operator in the driver section of the values.yaml file.
-5. Git and Docker/Podman are required to build the vGPU driver image from source repository and push to local registry.

 #### Install NVIDIA GPU Operator

 ##### Install Helm